-6.5.4.2 Velocity Noise
+6.5.5.2 Velocity Noise

-Figure 8 shows the RMS velocity noise as a function of the cutoff frequency of the high-pass filter.
-The velocity noise is not significantly influenced by sampling frequency.
+Figure 8 shows the RMS velocity noise spectrum with a high-pass filter at 1Hz.
+The velocity noise is not significantly influenced by sampling frequency, because the noise spectrum goes down as frequency goes up.